CNN hosts were threatened by man falsely insisting Trump won in 2020: ’Triggered over and over again by accurate news’

 He was arrested in Bay Point, about 35 miles from San Francisco, on Jan.
 26.

-CNN anchor Don Lemon also spoke at Lemke’s sentencing hearing as one of the dozens of people who’d received threatening messages.
+CNN anchor Don Lemon also spoke at Lemke’s sentencing hearing as one of the dozens of people who had received threatening messages.
 Lemon told the judge the messages he’d received targeted him and his fiancee.

 “I am tired of looking over my shoulder.
 I am tired of being suspicious of even friendly faces in public,” Lemon said, according to the New York Daily News.
 “I am tired of being called fake news.”